adhranjan/email-service/README.md

-# email-service
+# Email Service
-Send email from from node application
+Send email from from node application as a micro service

+`Config`

+Create .env from .env.example and configure